 A perfect bush setting on the Northern Tablelands, the Dangars Falls picnic area has dramatic views over the deep ravines and gorges of the northern edge of the Oxley Wild Rivers National Park.In spring, the cliff tops come alive with the colour of wildflowers.
 You might need to take a closer look, as some are only tiny.
 After a downpour the mighty falls come alive, plunging 120m into the ravine, filling it with mist and rainbows.After a lazy picnic lunch or barbecue, spend a relaxing afternoon by the river where the kids can dip their toes and watch the fish.
 Or if you feeling like stretching your legs, try McDirtys walking track.

-Oxley Wild Rivers National Park
+Find out more Oxley Wild Rivers National Park

 Oxley Wild Rivers National Park, part of the Gondwana Rainforests of Australia World Heritage Area features rare dry rainforest, dramatic gorges and waterfalls, extensive wilderness areas, wild and scenic rivers and an amazing array of wildlife.
-It’s best explored as a scenic drive along the Waterfall Way.Explore the Apsley Macleay Gorges, one of Australia’s largest gorge systems with incredible ridge-top views and visit Wollomombi, the highest waterfall in NSW and a place sure to lift your spirit.
+It’s best explored as a scenic drive along the Waterfall Way.Explore the Apsley Macleay Gorges, one of Australia’s largest gorge systems with incredible ridge top views and visit Wollomombi, the highest waterfall in NSW and a place sure to lift your spirit.
 Bushwalkers will love the multi-day Green Gully walk that takes in the park’s spectacular landscape and includes overnight accommodation in heritage-listed stockman’s huts.
 For those seeking heritage accommodation that is slightly more luxurious, East Kunderang Homestead is sure to impress.Everything in the park is best seen up close immerse your senses and yourself in this wild place while you camp, walk, paddle, picnic, cycle, horse ride, fish or swim.

-Tourist Drive 17
+Find out more Tourist Drive 17

 Wind along the picturesque Waterfall Way and through World Heritage listed national parks to the most spectacular gorges, waterfalls, crystal clear streams and views in the region.Tourist Drive 17 is named the Best of New England for good reason.
 From Armidale, the route takes you along the picturesque Waterfall Way (itself rated second only to the Great Ocean Road in Australia’s top drives) and through World Heritage-listed national parks to the most spectacular gorges, waterfalls, crystal clear streams and views in the region.Highlights of this trip include Gara Gorge and Wollomombi Falls in the Oxley Wild Rivers National Park, Point Lookout in the New England National Park, massive boulders in the Cathedral Rock National Park and Ebor Falls.You also pass through the once thriving mining towns of Hillgrove and Metz, visit a trout hatchery and stop by the calm waters of Malpas Dam.

-Tourist Drive 19
+Find out more Tourist Drive 19

 Starting in Armidale, visit the New England Regional Art Museum where you can take in an outstanding permanent collection from four major artists.
 Then call into the Aboriginal Cultural Centre and Keeping Place where you can explore the rich Aboriginal culture through viewing the art gallery, musical section, tools and weaponry, history room, bush tucker walk and the archaeological section.Next stop is Petersons Guesthouse and Winery, just out of town.
 Set on the historic property of ‘Palmerston’, the Peterson family has established an award-winning guesthouse and cellar door.Continue on and follow the signs to Dangars Gorge.
 The spectacular gorge country is believed to have been formed over the last 12 to 15 million years as the rivers and streams cut their way down through the rock that forms the New England Plateau.
 Dangars Falls are spectacular after rain.After leaving Dangars Gorge, turn left into Black Lane and you’ll drive through typical New England farming country and you’ll come to the idyllic country town of Uralla with its heritage streetscape, unique shops, galleries and museums.
 Return to Armidale on the New England Highway a short 15 minute drive.

-Gara Gorge lookout
+Find out more Gara Gorge lookout

 If you like to combine an easy walk with a spectacular view then it’s time to pack the car and head to Gara Gorge lookout, accessed along Threlfall walking track.
 You’ll be rewarded with scenic views down the rugged gorge.From the lookout, you’ll see gum-lined valleys and steep ravines that continue to the coast.
 Look for brush-tailed rock wallabies sunning themselves on the outlying stone as you breathe in clean, crisp mountain air.
 Bring your binoculars for birdwatching as peregrine falcons and wedge-tailed eagles can sometimes be seen in the skies above.After all that fresh air and scenery, you’ll be ready for lunch, so head back to either Threlfall picnic area or the popular Blue Hole picnic area for a bush picnic or barbecue.

-Fleet Adventures
+Find out more Fleet Adventures

 Fleet Adventures offer Scenic Flights, Helicopter Adventures and Warbird Adventure Flights.Their unique scenic flights and adventures take place over the spectacular Oxley Wild Rivers Gorges.
-These include the Gorge Discovery and Flight of the Ten Gorges.Fleet Warbirds offers Warbird Adventure Flights in either a Boeing Stearman, T6 Texan or the exhilarating L39 Albatross Jet over the same spectacular gorge country.
+These include the Gorge Discovery and Flight of the Ten Gorges.Fleet Warbirds offers Warbird Adventure Flights in either a T6 Texan or the exhilarating L39 Albatross Jet over the same spectacular gorge country.
 If you want to spice things up, aerobatics are also offered in these awesome flying machines, so you’ll feel the ‘G’ forces just like the wartime pilots did back in the day.People from all walks of life are now able to experience some of the deepest gorges and least known terrain in Australia.

-Halls Peak campground and picnic area
+Find out more Halls Peak campground and picnic area

 If you really love getting as far away as possible from civilisation, then Halls Peak campground and picnic area is about as rugged and remote as you can get.
 Accessed on a dirt track that will test your driving skills, you’ll arrive deep in the heart of the wild gorge country of New England.If you’re lucky you might have the place to yourself, with your only neighbours the wallabies and bandicoots.
 Cook your catch over a woodfire barbecue and then settle in for an evening round the campfire.When you’re not relaxing, there’s plenty to keep you active; swimming, fishing and canoeing will get you into the wilderness frame of mind, and you’ll soon forget what stress feels like.

-McDirtys Walking Track
+Find out more McDirtys Walking Track

 If you like to combine wildlife, waterfalls and birdwatching with an energetic trek, then try the McDirtys walking track.
 Following the gorge ridge, you can see impressive views of falls country of the northern section of the World Heritage-listed Oxley Wild Rivers National Park from a number of lookouts.At the lookout directly above Dangar Falls, you’ll be spritzed by crystal clear mist after a heavy downpour.
 Passing heathlands and dry gums, look for eastern grey kangaroos relaxing in the shade, as well as scrub wrens, treecreepers and crimson rosellas.From the spectacular Rock Wallaby lookout, you’ll see unending scenic views of the deep river gouged ravines.
 Keep your eye out for the rare gorge wattle that clings to the steep cliffs.Soak up the big open spaces over a packed lunch at any of the lookouts or head back to Dangar Falls picnic area.

-Threlfall Walking Track
+Find out more Threlfall Walking Track

 When it’s time to embrace the great outdoors, Threlfall walking track in Gara Gorge in the northern section of Oxley Wild Rivers National Park, is the breath of fresh air you crave.
 This medium length track traces the gorge ridge and combines an historic walk with jaw-dropping views.Gara Gorge follows the route of the historic 1894 hydro-electric scheme, along old embankments and through ancient cuttings of granite.
 At Gara Gorge lookout high above Gara River, with a backdrop of majestic blackbutt and spotted gums, gaze across the rugged New England wilderness.There’s great birdwatching along this easy walk, so keep an eye out for rosellas, lyrebirds, and king parrots.
 You might even strike it lucky and see a koala having a snack in a gum tree.
 Ready for lunch? head back to either Threlfall picnic area or nearby Blue Hole picnic area.